Northern Ringneck Snake

 • The neck has a bright orange or yellow ring/band.

-• The dorsal head is usually the same as dorsal or darker grey/black.
+• The dorsal of the head is usually the same as dorsal of the body or darker gray/black.

 • Slender, small to medium species